IanVaughan/find_favourite_language/README.md

     rspec

-## run
+## Run

+Command line :

     ./bin/find_favourite_language

+Web App

+    rackup

+or

+    ruby app.rb

+### Heroku

+This is currently also running on heroku here : http://young-garden-9865.herokuapp.com/

 ## Going forward

-Ideas to extent
+Ideas to extend

 * get percentage breakdown of langs
+* graph percentage breakdown
 * get more detailed breakdown via kb of code in repo for each lang (repos/:user/:repo/languages)
-* Add sinatra and push to heroku for web based fun
-  * graph percentage breakdown
-* add links to gh
+* add links to gh (in web app)
+* style webapp!